HNUHPC/DeepThinking/content/authors/fenghuizhao/_index.md

 ---
 # Display name
-title: Qingrong Zhang (张青荣)
+title: Huizhao Feng (冯惠昭)

 # Full name (for SEO)
-first_name: Qingrong
+first_name: Huizhao
-last_name: Zhang
+last_name: Feng

 # Username (this should match the folder name)
 authors:
-  - zhangqingrong
+  - fenghuizhao

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master student (start from 2023)
+role: PhD student (start from 2023)

 # Organizations/Affiliations
 organizations: